Concerned about the privacy and security of your communications? Follow our guide to locking down Signal.

 Android users: Press Settings > Privacy > Screen Security

 Even when your phone is locked with a password, anyone who picks it up can still read the message and sender name from your lock screen.

 iPhone users: Settings > Notifications > Show.
 To receive notifications with no information about the sender or the content of your messages, turn on “No Name or Content.”

-Android users: Settings > Device > Sound & notification > When device is locked.
-To receive notifications with no information about the sender or content, click “Hide sensitive information content.”
+Android users: Settings > Notifications > Show.
+To receive notifications with no information about the sender or content, press “No name or message.”

-We can’t be sure our messages are safe if your device or your partner’s device has malware.
-For example, many types of malware are designed to send screenshots of your messages, or recordings of conversations to a remote hacker.
-The single best thing you can do is stay on top of your software updates.
-Software updates usually include security patches for holes in your software, both for your operating system, Signal, and any other apps you have.
+Many types of malware are designed to send screenshots of your messages, or recordings of conversations, to a remote hacker.
+The single best thing you can do is stay on top of software updates, which usually include security patches for your operating system, Signal and any other apps you have.
 Older devices that no longer receive security updates are at the greatest risk.

-While your desktop device typically allows applications to talk to one another, ordinary Android or iOS devices deliberately isolate apps.
-These mobile operating systems require strict permissions for the data apps can access, and when.
-Compared to a desktop machine, this means malicious apps have a significantly more difficult time compromising your data on an updated mobile device.
+Desktop devices typically allow applications to talk to one another.
+Android or iOS devices deliberately isolate apps, requiring strict permissions for what data can be accessed, and when.
+Malware has a significantly more difficult time compromising your data on an updated mobile device.

 For news organizations looking for more hands-on assistance with encrypted messaging tools and practices, please contact us about our training options.
 If Signal is a service you value, consider donating to support their work.